 Matthew employs a different Greek noun for the end of the temple: telos (pronounced teh-loss).
 It is much broader in his Gospel; it can mean a duty tax (17:25) and the outcome of Jesus’s trial (26:58).
-In contrast, synteleia (pronounced sin-teh-lay-ah), on the other hand, clearly and only means the end of the age.
+In contrast, synteleia (pronounced sin-teh-lay-ah) clearly and only means the end of the age.
 Synteleia is used throughout the entire NT six times, five times in Matthew’s Gospel (13:39, 40, 49; 24:3; 28:20) and once in the epistle to the Hebrews (9:26).
 It seems to have taken on a specialized sense in Matthew’s Gospel to close out our age, though it is also used in Heb.
 9:26 as the end of the age.
 And synteleia makes a fitting ending of his Gospel: “And remember this: I am with you every day, until the end [synteleia] of the age” (Matt.
 28:20b).
 But we are not there yet.

 Mark employs the verb synteleō (pronounced sin-teh-leh-oh), and it looks like it means the same thing as Matthew’s noun–or it may mean the same thing.
 But Matthew refines Mark’s less specific verb into a significant noun.